naidu479/euler/readme.md

 __10 problem__ - *ruby*
 >Calculate the sum of all the primes below two million.

+__11 problem__ - *ruby*
+>What is the greatest product of four adjacent numbers on the same straight line in the 20 by 20 grid?

 __14 problem__ - *ruby*
 >Find the longest sequence using a starting number under one million.